ftyuli/AI-Do-My-GCalender/README.md

 # Ai-Do-My-GCalender
-Have you hating doing your GCalendar and Tasks from a schedule or syliabus Well you come to the right place.
+Have you hating doing your GCalendar and Tasks from a schedule or syliabus?
+Well you come to the right place.

 Get AI To do it for you!